oszuidwest/rpi-audio-encoder/README.md

 - `ogg/flac`: Streams FLAC audio in an OGG wrapper at ~1200 kbit/s, representing the pinnacle of uncompressed audio quality.

 ### SRT Support
 In addition to Icecast, SRT streaming is supported.
-While stable, endurance testing is pending.
-Although Icecast support may eventually be phased out, SRT is currently being evaluated for reliability.
+Icecast support may eventually be phased out.
+SRT had been thoroughly evaluated for reliability.

 Additional information on SRT:
 - SRT overview: https://datatracker.ietf.org/meeting/107/materials/slides-107-dispatch-srt-overview-01